nefarius/docs.nefarius.at/docs/projects/Vicius/Server-Discovery.md

 Check out the projects source code, edit the `NV_API_URL_TEMPLATE` value in `CustomizeMe.h` and build your very own copy of the updater.
 Done!

 !!! note "Consider signing your executable"
-    For integrity and authenticity reasons consider signing the resulting binary with your (company's) code signing certificate.
+    Consider signing the resulting binary with your (company's) code signing certificate.

 ### Edit the string table resource